 I offer a confidential place where you can be free to bring what's important to you.
-Experienced in psychoanalytic and Jungian approaches, in the NHS and privately, to help you with the question:
+With twenty years' practice in the NHS and privately, to help you find your way with the question:

-Have you tried to change things with positive thoughts, but found that parts of your life remain perplexing or hard to come to terms with?
+Have you tried to change things with new year resolutions or positive thoughts, but found that parts of your life remain perplexing or hard to come to terms with?

 I have been working with talking therapy and imagery to get in touch with such elusive, difficult aspects.
 What would they mean to you?
 In the sessions, together we'll discover patterns from the past, and new ways for the future.